 The Half Moon Bay Shakespeare Company, under the direction of Robert Pickett, adopted John L. Carter Memorial Park in 2013.
 Located off Main Street by the historic bridge, Carter Park honors the legacy of a man much loved by the Coastside community.
-Mr. Carter was the City’s founding father, collecting and delivering petition signatures to the San Mateo County Board of Supervisors back in 1958; a crucial step toward incorporating a new town.
+Mr. Carter was the City’s founding father, collecting and delivering petition signatures to the San Mateo County Board of Supervisors back in 1958, a crucial step toward incorporating a new town.
 John Carter was elected first mayor.
-The City has expressed interest in public and arts community support to improve the overall use and look of the park.
+The City had expressed interest in public and arts community support to improve the overall use and look of the park.
 Half Moon Bay Shakespeare Company board of directors, in contact with the City, received positive response to move forward through the Adopt A Park Program.
-The Carter family is encouraged by plans to transform the park, which has suffered much neglect.
+The Carter family was encouraged by plans to transform the park, which has suffered much neglect.
 In their first season (2012), Half Moon Bay Shakespeare performed The Taming of the Shrew at Cameron’s Outback.
-They returned there in the summer of 2013, with The Tragedy of Hamlet, Prince of Denmark.
-For the third season, summer 2014, it is hoped that Carter Park will be ready for audiences with A Midsummer Night’s Dream, while a more permanent outdoor stage is developed, designed and constructed, which will take a few years.
-“It is our long-range plan to establish Carter Park as an entertainment and arts venue for all to use and enjoy here on the coastside.” says Lee Ellis, Half Moon Bay Shakespeare Company board member.
+They returned to Cameron’s Outback in the summer of 2013, with The Tragedy of Hamlet, Prince of Denmark.
+In 2014, we debuted our third season in Carter Park and have been thrilled to perform our Shakespeare plays there each summer until 2020.
+We look forward to the forthcoming renovations the City of Half Moon Bay is making to our beloved Carter Park.